gokudomatic/eco-fps-walker/README.md

 ### U-turn in stairs
 This case is definitely the worst scenario case for the bot.
 Without path finding it's almost impossible that the bot reaches the target.
 And even with a navigation node, it will struggle to turn around a corner in U-turn.
 If there's no wall, there is even a risk, though very small, that the bot falls of the stairs.

+### Speed
+The speed factor, which is a parameter, has a great impact in the collision detection quality.
+If you set a high speed to the bot, it won't be able to avoid collisions and holes as well as when it's walking at lower speed.
+Especially near a cliff or of a bridge, the risk to fall is related to the speed.
+It has also to do with the inertia of the rigid body of the bot, where higher speed means longer time to brake.
+One way to avoid that would be to extend the script to dynamically change the speed when the bot is near a hole.
+Usually the problem arises when the bot goes in a U-turn at high speed.

 ### Strange behaviors
 Sometimes the bot can suddenly backtrack or turn in circles for a little moment.
 Those are the limitations of the AI implementation and the path finding of Godot.
 It's optimized for performance but at the cost of some glitches in the path finding.
 And in rare special cases the bot can fall down a cliff.
 To reduce the risk that happens you can either adapt the level design or extend the script to fix this particular case.